vanderwijk/custom-post-widget/readme.txt

 * Display the content block featured image when using the shortcode
 * Front-end editing of the content blocks
 * Visual Composer integration
+* Show the shortcode on the "View all Content Blocks" list view

 = How can I make advanced changes to the widget layout? =